hungeroxc/oxc-tpl/readme.md

-This is a simple (admin) starter with typescript, react and webpack.
+This is a simple starter with typescript, react and webpack.

 ## build for development